How do I prepare for my child's return to school?

 This decision must take into account everyone's situation.

 In some countries, parents can choose when their child can return to school after confinement.
-This decision should take into account the situation of each individual: the risk of parents catching COVID-19 in their professional environment, the presence of vulnerable persons in contact with the child, preventive measures taken in the school, the child's educational and psychological condition, the means of transport used by the child, the level of contamination and saturation of hospitals in the area, etc.
+This decision must take into account the context of each person: risk of parents catching COVID-19 in their professional environment, presence of vulnerable persons in contact with the child, preventive measures taken in the school, the child's educational and psychological situation, means of transport used by the child, number of people with COVID-19 in the region, level of contamination and saturation of hospitals in the region, etc.

 At this moment, here are some relevant observations that may help you make your decision: